gravitational/teleport/docs/2.5/quickstart.md

 in Teleport always must to go via an SSH proxy, sometimes called an "SSH bastion".

 !!! warning "Warning":
-    For the purposes of this quickstart we are using the `-- insecure` flag.
-However, this should not be used in production.
-See [Admin Manual](admin-guide.md) for more information on setting up Teleport in production.
+    For the purposes of this quickstart we are using the `--insecure` flag which allows us to skip configuring the HTTP/TLS certificate for Teleport proxy.
+    Never use `--insecure` in production.
+You must configure the HTTP/TLS proxy certificate.

 If successful, `tsh login` command will receive a user certificate for a given proxy and will store it in `~/.tsh/keys/<proxy>` directory.